magento/devdocs/guides/v2.2/install-gde/prereq/install-rabbitmq.md

 2. Connect RabbitMQ and Magento.

 {:.bs-callout .bs-callout-info}
-A basic message queue system can be implemented on EE without using cron instead of RabbitMQ.
+A basic message queue system can be implemented on {{site.data.var.ee}} using cron instead of RabbitMQ.
 See [Configure message queues]({{ page.baseurl }}/config-guide/mq/manage-mysql.html) for more information.

 ## Install RabbitMQ on Ubuntu {#ubuntu-install}